UCSB-PSTAT/jupyter-base/README.md

 UCSB Jupyter Notebook base
 =================

 Base image for launching Jupyter notebooks via JupyterHub.
-This based on the [Jupyter upstream](https://hub.docker.com/r/jupyter/base-notebook) and adds features and libraries commonly used in data science lab courses at [UCSB](https://ucsb.edu) that make use of [Python](https://www.python.org/).
+This is based on the [Jupyter upstream](https://hub.docker.com/r/jupyter/base-notebook) and adds features and libraries commonly used in data science lab courses at [UCSB](https://ucsb.edu) that make use of [Python](https://www.python.org/).
 In addition, these builds also include updates to the base OS image as available at the time of build.

 This repo produces the following images on Docker Hub:
 * [ucsb/jupyter-base](https://hub.docker.com/r/ucsb/jupyter-base)